TeXlyre/texlyre.github.io/docs/accounts/account-types.md

 The import process preserves collaboration URLs, meaning shared projects continue working after migration.
 However, active collaboration sessions may need to be re-established.

 :::tip Cross-Device Usage
 For regular cross-device usage, consider using file system backup with cloud storage rather than manual export/import.
-This provides automatic synchronization of project files while maintaining separate account profiles on each device.
+This provides synchronization of project files while maintaining separate account profiles on each device.
 :::

 ## Privacy Considerations